Kleinitz P1, Regenass T2, Nindorera F3, Lippolis G4, Barth C5

-1World Health Organisation, Rehabilitation Programme, Geneva, Switzerland, 2ICRC Moveability Foundation, Dar es Salaam, Tanzania, 3Association pour la Promotion de l'Education et de la Formation à l'Etranger (APEFE), Bujumbura, Burundi, 4Humanity and Inclusion, Brussels, Belgium, 5International Committee of the Red Cross, Geneva, Switzerland
+1World Health Organisation, Rehabilitation Programme, Geneva, Switzerland, 2ICRC Moveability Foundation, Geneva, Switzerland, 3Association pour la Promotion de l'Education et de la Formation à l'Etranger (APEFE), Bujumbura, Burundi, 4Humanity and Inclusion, Brussels, Belgium, 5International Committee of the Red Cross, Geneva, Switzerland

 Learning objective 1: To present the WHO Rehabilitation 2030 Call for Action and highlight the need for strengthening rehabilitation leadership in low and middle-income countries

 Learning objective 2: To describe innovative practices from international organizations that are strengthening rehabilitation within health systems

 Learning objective 3: To identify the strategic role physical therapists can play in rehabilitation leadership